decentralized-identity/trustdidweb-v03/spec/implementors_guide.md

 ### Using Pre-Rotation Keys

+In an effort to prevent the loss of control over a decentralized identifier (DID) due to a compromised private key, [[ref: pre-rotation keys]] are introduced.
+These commitments, made by the DID Controller, are declarations about the keys that will be published in future versions of the DID document, without revealing the keys themselves.

+The primary goal of pre-rotation keys is to ensure that even if an attacker gains access to the current active key, they will not be able to take control of the DID.
+This safeguard is achieved because the attacker could simply rotate to a key they generate and control.
+Rather, they would need to have also compromised the unpublished (and presumably securely stored) pre-rotation key in order to rotate the DID keys.

-The purpose of using pre-rotation keys is to prevent the loss of control over a DID in the face of a compromised private key used to control the DID.
-The cost is a much more complicated process to update the keys of a DID.
+The cost of having pre-rotation protection is a much more complicated process to update the keys of a DID.
 The following are some considerations we have come across in considering how to use the pre-rotation feature.
 The feature definitely adds a layer of key management complexity in return for the benefit.

 #### Key Rotation with Pre-Rotation